- What is Manitoba Flour?

 A flour with elastic, resistant gluten and protein resulting in a long-rise dough.
 Ideal for classic Neapolitan pizza made in high heat wood fired, gas or electric ovens in high temperatures over 700 degrees F.

-Caputo pizzeria’s protein/gluten content stands at 12.5% since it is made from different soft wheat.
+Caputo Pizzeria’s protein/gluten content is 12.5% since it is made from different soft wheat.
 It makes better pizza than any all-purpose flour and is the approved supplier for AVPN.

-The company has a substitute for home chefs called Caputo chef’s flour.
-Standard temperatures require baking pizza in an oven, pizza stone, or pizza steel.
+The company has a substitute for home chefs called Caputo Chef’s Flour.
+Standard temperatures require baking pizza in an oven, stone, or steel.

 Use Caputo Pizzeria flour for pizzas whose proofing process is 8 to 24 hours long.
 Proofing periods above that should use Caputo Chef’s flour.